 A retroverted uterus is by no means an exception, and does not appear to be a hereditary characteristic.
 Retroversion of the uterus is a physical characteristic, just like anteversion.

-What are the symptoms and pain of a retroverted uterus?
+What are the symptoms and pains of a retroverted uterus?

 A retroverted uterus presents no significant symptoms.
 Some women never even notice it.
 A retroverted uterus is often detected during a gynaecological examination.
 It is impossible to detect a retroverted uterus without a gynaecological check-up:

-• hysteroscopy (an examination of the uterine cavity and endometrium using fibre optics)
+- hysteroscopy (an examination that uses fiber optics to examine the uterine cavity and endometrium)

 In the vast majority of cases, having a retroverted uterus will have no impact on fertility, pregnancy or women's health in general.

-On the other hand, a retroverted uterus can cause certain types of pain, more or less intense depending on the woman, such as pelvic and sacro-lumbar pain during periods (dysmenorrhea or periods ).
+On the other hand, a retroverted uterus can cause certain types of pain, more or less intense depending on the woman, such as pelvic and sacro-lumbar pain during menstruation (dysmenorrhea or painful menstruation).
 Women with a retroverted uterus may also experience pain during intercourse in certain positions, a condition known as dyspareunia.
 Pain does not necessarily occur at the moment of penetration, but rather in certain positions that are too deep.

 A retroverted uterus can lead to other types of symptoms, such as constipation, pain during defecation, frequent urination or, on the contrary, repeated urination.